-For some borrowers, trying to find and select the most suitable mortgage can be stressful and time consuming – no wonder moving home is apparently the most stressful undertaking most of us make in our lifetime.
+For some borrowers, trying to find and select a suitable mortgage can be stressful and time consuming – no wonder moving home is apparently the most stressful undertaking most of us make in our lifetime.
 After all, the average home in the UK last year cost just over £226,000.
 That’s a lot of money in anyone’s book.

 Working with us means that you’ll benefit from our advice, backed by years of practical experience, to help select a mortgage product that sits in line with your objectives and attitude to risk.